To me Photography and Philosophy are two sides of the same coin. Both are rooted in a deep interest in the human understanding of life.

 The Greek intended representation as metaphor, as allegorical image, as displaying of something that refers to something else or hidden.
 In my photographic practice I often adopt metaphoric performances, the surreal and the oneiric to tell and visualize untold thoughts, feelings, states of mind and unseen stories.

 I always take my own self and intimacy – conceived as personal space(s) and perceptions, as personal relationships and experiences – as starting points to deepen and to explore both visually and emotionally, in order to widen the horizon to other realities with a different awareness.

 Photography means philosophy to me, a love for the knowledge – of ourselves, of who and what comes across our way – that needs to be shared as part of the conversations about contemporary matters.

-Greta Lorimer is an Italian artist based in UK.
+Greta Lorimer is an Italian artist based in Switzerland.
 Her practice sees philosophy and photography deeply intertwined.
 Her research focuses on the social and introspective potentialities of conceptual and performative photography.